pi-bot/pioneers/config/readMe.md

 ## About
 These are the steps to prepare the PiBot software from a fresh install of Raspian. **N.B.** the supplied sd card is pre-configured and should work *out-the-box*.
 These steps have been tested as working on the Raspian stretch release: **2017-09-07-raspbian-stretch.img**

-1. Install Raspian
+1. Install latest Raspian
-2. Change the Configs
+2. Change Default Settings
-3. Run the Pibot Install Script
+3. Configure Remote Access
+4. Configure Access to the PiBot Board
+5. Install required software
-4. Modify the IDE
+6. Customize the Arduion IDE
+7. Install and update PiBot code and excercise repositories

 ### 1 Install latest Raspian